Head Coach Brad Stracke's Program Looks Ahead To Challenging Slate

-The return to national prominence for North Texas golf has been led seventh-year head coach Brad Stracke.
-Since taking the reins of the program in December of 2009 Stracke has taken the Mean Green golf program to heights it hasn’t seen in over 40 years.
+The return to national prominence for North Texas golf has been led by Brad Stracke, who enters his eighth season with the Mean Green.
+Since taking the reins of the program in December of 2009, Stracke has taken the Mean Green golf program to heights it hasn’t seen in over 40 years.